LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Testing non-deterministic predicates
 ------------------------------------

-For testing non-deterministic predicates, you use wrap the test goal using the standard `findall/3` predicate to collect all solutions and check against the list of expected solutions.
+For testing non-deterministic predicates (with a finite and manageable number of solutions), you can wrap the test goal using the standard `findall/3` predicate to collect all solutions and check against the list of expected solutions.
 When the expected solutions are a set, use in alternative the standard `setof/3` predicate.

 Testing input/output predicates